iow-esm/main/Readme.md

 It should be unique and a single word without spaces and special characters.
 Importantly, there is one reserved keyword *local* for a special source of setup.
 From here you can update specific files of your target's setup during development.
+In order to update from your local setup yo can call the run script `run.sh` with a second argument equal to `true`, see below.

 The second element of a line in `SETUPS` represents the location of this setup.
 This can be local on your machine or on a remote computer.